DocsQuickstart

 Linux/WSL: download binaries from the GitHub releases page.
 Each guide covers platform-specific paths and tips.

-👉 Explore the full overview in Integrations → Terminal Coding Agents or open the dedicated guides for Claude Code, Cursor CLI, and Codex CLI.
+👉 Explore the full overview in Integrations → Terminal Coding Agents or open the dedicated guides for Claude Code, Cursor CLI, Codex CLI, and Gemini CLI.

 Troubleshooting quick checks